-P2.4.1 Land south of the Bowls Club, off Furners Mead, Henfield is allocated for approxiately 10 single storey dwellings, provided the proposal design demonstrates adherence to all of the following principles:
+P2.4.1 Land south of the Bowls Club, off Furners Mead, Henfield is allocated for approximately 10 single storey dwellings, subject to the following criteria:

 - a.
 The design for the proposal demonstrates an understanding of the elements which contribute to the character of the landscape and these inform the design and layout of the site.
-Any proposal must be of an appropriate scale and massing in keeping with the character of the surroundings. - b.
-The proposal conserves and enhances the historic significance of the setting of the Henfield Conservation Area, in particular the proposal must preserve the nearby listed building and its setting.
+Any proposal should be of an appropriate scale and massing in keeping with the character of the surroundings. - b.
+The proposal preserves or enhances the historic significance of the setting of the Henfield Conservation Area, in particular the proposal must preserve the nearby listed building and its setting.
 This will include a green buffer zone in the south west part of the site. - c.
 The proposal comprises single storey dwellings suitable for older and downsizing households to meet local need. - d.
-The proposal has regard to the amenities of adjoining residential properties. - e.
-The proposal has regard for visibility and key views, in particular provides mitigation against its visibility from the south (see photographs below). - f.
+The proposal takes account of the amenities of adjoining residential properties. - e.
+The proposal takes account of visibility and key views, in particular provides mitigation against its visibility from the south (see photographs below). - f.
 The proposal maintains and enhances the site's rural character, retaining existing field boundaries where appropriate and enhancing with native species. - g.
-A full ecological and biodiversity assessment is submitted as part of the application.
+A full ecological and biodiversity assessment should be submitted as part of the application.
 Any reasonable mitigation proposed by the assessments must be implemented in full. - h.
-The proposal makes provision for suitable access without harming the amenities of local residents.
+Vehicular access into the site is provided from Furners Mead and in a way which does not have an unacceptable impact on the amenities of the occupiers of adjacent residential properties. - i.
+All roads, cycle ways and footpaths should conform to West Sussex Highway Standards.

-- i.
-All roads, cycle ways and footpaths conform to West Sussex Highway Standard, irrespective of whether they are to be adopted by the Highway Authority. - j.
-All lighting is designed to minimise light pollution and supports the dark skies policy of the South Downs National Park. - k.
-The proposal includes an adequate number and positions of electric vehicle charging points to enable residents to choose to use electric vehicles. - I. A drainage strategy is prepared for the development which includes how seasonal groundwater is addressed. - 5.33 Policies Map1a: Henfield Built-up Area Boundary and Sites on page 23 shows the location of the site. - 5.34 This privately owned 0.554 hectare site comprises 2 paddocks which are situated between the bowls club and Henfield Common North.
-Just beyond the south western corner of the site lies a listed building which is one of the reasons why the development needs to be low rise and low density, and why a buffer zone in the south western area of the site is necessary. - 5.35 The site is within easy walking distance of the High Street and due to this it is suitable for 10 single storey dwellings that will fit into the existing street scene and allow current residents to downsize and make their larger family houses available.
-The topography of the site and its proximity to the Victorian cottages along Henfield Common North make it suitable only for single storey dwellings. - 5.36 Access to the site is through a single carriageway road leading to Furners Mead which in turn joins the A281 via Furners Lane and any housing proposal which creates significantly more traffic would impact adversely upon existing residents.
+- j.
+Any external lighting should be designed to minimise light pollution and supports the dark skies policy of the South Downs National Park. - k.
+The proposal includes an adequate number and positions of electric vehicle charging points to enable residents to choose to use electric vehicles. - I. The development of the site takes place on the basis of a comprehensive drainage strategy.
+The strategy should address how seasonal groundwater would be satisfactorily accommodated within the development of the site.

+5.32 Policies Map1a: Henfield Built-up Area Boundary and Sites on page 23 shows the location of the site.

+5.33 This privately owned 0.554 hectare site comprises 2 paddocks which are situated between the bowls club and Henfield Common North.
+Just beyond the south western corner of the site lies a listed building which is one of the reasons why the development needs to be low rise and low density, and why a buffer zone in the south western area of the site is necessary.

+5.34 The site is within easy walking distance of the High Street and due to this it is suitable for 10 single storey dwellings that will fit into the existing street scene and allow current residents to downsize and make their larger family houses available.
+The topography of the site and its proximity to the Victorian cottages along Henfield Common North make it suitable only for single storey dwellings.

+5.35 Access to the site is through a single carriageway road leading to Furners Mead which in turn joins the A281 via Furners Lane and any housing proposal which creates significantly more traffic would impact adversely upon existing residents.
 The proposal has taken this factor into account.